Rescue worker opens up about searching for survivors - Local News 8

 Youngest victims

-Officials identified three of the youngest victims Sunday, including 5-year-old Lorenzo De Oliveira Leone.
+Officials identified three of the youngest collapse victims Sunday, including 5-year-old Lorenzo De Oliveira Leone.

 Anna Sophia Pettengill Lopez Moreira, 6, and her sister Alexia Maria Pettengill Lopez Moreira, 9, were both recovered on July 7 and identified publicly Sunday.
 The girls were the last two members of their family to be identified.